alextanhongpin/clean-architecture-learn/factory.md

 - factory can be plain functions, for complex factory that requires other
 - when to use factory vs constructor?
 When the construction requires external dependency, or the output is an aggregate of muktiple entities
 - where do factory belong? still doman layer
+- in golang, every New is a factory.
+However, you can use Entity factory too, especially when you have dependencies to inject

 # Builder